yamcake/Taiwan-Air-Quality/README.md

-# Prediction of PM2.5 in Northern Taiwan by Multiple Linear Regression
+# Prediction of Atmospheric Particulate Matter (PM2.5) in Northern Taiwan by Multiple Linear Regression

 This project was a Linear Regression assignment as part of my Foundations of Business Analytics module from my Masters at NUS - ISS.